roninoss/create-expo-stack/cli/readme.md

 ## Description

 This CLI tool is designed to help you get started with React Native and Expo as quickly as possible.
-The CLI options allow you to configure your project with Typescript, file-based routing with Expo Router, configuration-based navigation via React-Navigation, and styling with StyleSheets, Tamagui, or Tailwind CSS, with NativeWind.
+The CLI options allow you to configure your project with Typescript, file-based routing with Expo Router, configuration-based navigation via React-Navigation, styling with StyleSheets, Tamagui, or NativeWind, and authentication via Supabase or Firebase.

 You can also use flags such as `--noInstall`, `--noGit`, and `--default` in order to customize your project.
 The CLI will attempt to automatically determine your package manager of choice but you can also pass in your preferred package manager via `--npm`, `--yarn`, `--pnpm`, or `--bun`.
 Roadmap coming soon...